 1. Genetic drift can explain allele frequencies in some populations

 One principle of population genetics is that allele frequencies in large populations tend to be stable (or change very slowly).
-In this tutorial, we’ll see how small population size can lead allele frequencies within a population to randomly change.
+In this tutorial, we’ll see how a small population size can lead allele frequencies within a population to randomly change.
 This change is called genetic drift.

 Genetic drift is a change in allele frequencies caused by random selection and reproduction of alleles.
 In large populations, these random changes are usually averaged out by other random changes in other individuals within the population, so the result is no net effect.
 Consequently, the effects of genetic drift are usually seen only in populations that are small, or in populations that were very small at some point in their history.
 The effect of genetic drift is to reduce genetic variation by eliminating alleles from a population’s gene pool.
 In the most extreme cases, variable alleles can become fixed alleles.